what why

 04

-As the manager agent accumulates decision data across your agent fleet, it identifies where policy is ambiguous, where agents consistently drift, and where outcomes diverge from intent.
-It surfaces these as structured policy recommendations, turning operational evidence into continuous governance improvement rather than a static rulebook.
+Over time the decision corpus identifies where policy is ambiguous, where agents consistently misinterpret intent, and where outcomes are diverging from what the policy was designed to produce.
+These surface as structured recommendations, turning operational evidence into continuous governance improvement rather than a static rulebook reviewed once a year.

 Policy intelligence